 Execute: Coordinate Multi-Channel Content Creation

-Coordinating multi-channel content is less about producing isolated assets and more about orchestrating smooth handoffs, predictable schedules, and airtight measurement.
+Multichannel content coordination goes beyond just creating separate assets.
+It focuses on ensuring smooth transitions, reliable schedules, and precise measurement.
 Start by defining what “done” looks like for each channel, standardize file naming and formats, then lock down launch timing and UTM rules so analytics tell a clean story.
 This prevents last-minute rework, missed publish windows across time zones, and attribution headaches when influencer posts drive traffic.

 Production workflow and handoffs